ucberkeley/bce-documentation/install.md

   - Installing on your laptop.
   - Using BCE on Amazon EC2 instances.

-### Before you begin the installation process
+### Do you have 10GB free space?

-The download and install process **requires at least 10GB free** on your hard drive or you are likely to encounter problems installing and running BCE due to out of disk space errors.
+Before you begin the download and install process **requires at least 10GB free** on your hard drive or you are likely to encounter problems installing and running BCE due to out of disk space errors.
+If you do not have 10GB free, then visit the [help page](help.html) to inquire about other options.

 ### Installing BCE on your laptop or desktop computer